 Don’t skip the scalp massage

 Scalp massages are more important than you think.
 It approves circulation to the scalp and stimulates hair growth.
 Easiest way to incorporate a scalp massage is when you are in the shower.
 Move your fingertips in a slow, circular movement around the whole head.
-Not only will you reduce your own stress but also prevent hair loss and promote hair regrowth.
+Not only will you reduce your own stress but also prevent hair loss and promote healthy hair growth.

 Consider essential oils